Updated 6 October 2019

 Since I’ve also been treating the excruciating pain of atypical trigeminal neuropathy with the I-9, I’d be happy to answer questions about it before I get my article finished: but, yes, the I-9 does reduce the pain of atypical trigeminal neuropathy — both the constant, unremmitting pain and the fierce, electric-shock bolts of pain — and after 6 weeks of treatment, I am beginning to have some pain-free periods.

-Sound Vitality Sources of Infratonic Information
+The Chi Institute (formerly, Sound Vitality) Sources of Infratonic Information

-If you have other questions about the I-9 itself, the customer service department at Sound Vitality is happy to answer you via Chat or their toll-free number.
+If you have other questions about the I-9 itself, the customer service department at The Chi Institute is happy to answer you via Chat or their toll-free number.
 They have a former website at Chi Institute, which has several articles on the 30-year history of the Infratonic, on how infrasonic sound waves work healing injured horses, on how the Infratonic reduces pain and cellular trauma, and how the Infratonic device accelerates recovery.
 The Hospital Protocol pages lists some of the types of injuries and tissue damage for which the Infratonic may be used.
 Sound Vitality also has testimonials on its site about the type of conditions the Infratonic machines have been used to treat.

 Their older website has some diagrams about using the Infratonic (all versions), but I actually found it more effective when I just put the Infratonic (whether the older 8000 model or the latest model 9) on the pain itself, as well as on any areas that might be contributing to the pain.
 The Infratonic Therapy User’s Guide for the i9 is 110 pages of testimonials from customers who have used it on themselves or their animals, for injuries, surgeries, etc. You can read the entire guide online.

-Sound Vitality has a video on the I-9 settings and timer, a brief video tip on using the I-9 for sleep, a very brief video mentioning the I-9 for headache and migraine, and a 48-minute webinar on treating various injuries and illnesses with the I-9, but there are no detailed instructions on how to specifically use the I-9 to treat specific injuries beyond “put it where it hurts” and “chase the pain.”
+The Chi Institute has a video on the I-9 settings and timer, a brief video tip on using the I-9 for sleep, a very brief video mentioning the I-9 for headache and migraine, and a 48-minute webinar on treating various injuries and illnesses with the I-9, but there are no detailed instructions on how to specifically use the I-9 to treat specific injuries beyond “put it where it hurts” and “chase the pain.”

 I had to figure out where to use the Infratonic for my migraine pain myself.
 That’s why I’ve written this article: I would have loved to have found it when I was researching ways to reduce migraine pain.